DTCupcakes/DTCupcakes.github.io/index.md

-I am a 2nd year PhD candidate studying direct imaging of exoplanets at the [Max Planck Institute for Astronomy (MPIA)](https://www.mpia.de/en) in Heidelberg, Germany.
+I am a 2nd year PhD candidate studying the discovery and characterisation of planets via direct imaging at the [Max Planck Institute for Astronomy (MPIA)](https://www.mpia.de/en) in Heidelberg, Germany.
+I am interested in searching for young planets via protoplanetary disk substructure, dynamical mass estimation of planets, and characterisation of planet formation with hot- and cold-start models.

 **Pronouns:** he/they